PerkTutor/perktutor.github.io/Outreach.md

 ---
 #PerkTutor Outreach Events

+##2014

+*   Shad Valley International Program Tour (July 21, 2014)

+*   Queen's University Discovery Day hosted by the Canadian Medical Hall of Fame (May 2, 2014)

 ##2013

 *   Science Rendezvous Kingston 2013, organized by the Community Outreach Centre at Queen's University, Faculty of Education (May 11, 2013)